OfficeDev/VBA-content/VBA/Excel-VBA/articles/chart-object-excel.md

 End With
 ```

-An embedded chart is active if the user has selected it or the  **[ChartObject](http://msdn.microsoft.com/library/b546e6f2-7ac6-2dea-eba2-f98f68f3df65%28Office.15%29.aspx)** object in which it is contained has been activated with the **[Activate](http://msdn.microsoft.com/library/21997b8b-e446-249b-b33e-ee3b7f9aa564%28Office.15%29.aspx)** method.
+An embedded chart is active if the user has selected it, or the **[ChartObject](http://msdn.microsoft.com/library/b546e6f2-7ac6-2dea-eba2-f98f68f3df65%28Office.15%29.aspx)** object in which it is contained has been activated with the **[Activate](http://msdn.microsoft.com/library/21997b8b-e446-249b-b33e-ee3b7f9aa564%28Office.15%29.aspx)** method.

 The following example activates embedded chart 1 on worksheet 1 and then sets the chart type and title.
 Notice that after the embedded chart has been activated, the code in this example is the same as that in the previous example.
 Using the **ActiveChart** property allows you to write Visual Basic code that can refer to either an embedded chart or a chart sheet (whichever is active).

 ```
 Worksheets(1).ChartObjects(1).Activate